 - After the recruitment process is complete, if the successful candidate requires a work visa, a certificate of sponsorship needs to be allocated to the visa applicant and the business needs to pay the immigration skills charge.

 - The successful job applicant then applies to the Home Office for their skilled worker visa paying the relevant fee and immigration health surcharge.
-For more information on the immigration health surcharge read our article: Immigration health surcharge: How does it work?

 - If the Home Office grant a visa the employer must complete the right to work checks on the new employee before the employee takes up employment.